European Public Health WEEK

 Other countries found creative formats to raise awareness of public health:

-- Students in Turkey collected cigarette butts around the Medical School, filling up several bottles:
+- Students in Turkey collected cigarette butts around their Medical School, filling up several bottles:

 - And in Bulgaria, radio and TV interviews helped to bring important public health messages to the general population: